SubspaceAD: Training-Free Few-Shot Anomaly Detection via Subspace Modeling: Experiments

-Table~\ref{tab:main_comparison} compares SubspaceAD with recent few-shot methods on MVTec-AD and VisA under 1-, 2-, and 4-shot settings.
-Using the optimal 672~px resolution (Sec.~\ref{subsec:ablations}), SubspaceAD consistently achieves new state-of-the-art performance across both image- and pixel-level metrics.
-On MVTec-AD, SubspaceAD attains 98.0\% image-level and 97.6\% pixel-level AUROC in the 1-shot setting, outperforming all prior methods by a substantial margin.
-On the more challenging VisA benchmark, SubspaceAD achieves 93.3\% image-level AUROC and 93.4\% PRO, surpassing the prior state-of-the-art (AnomalyDINO) by a significant margin of 5.9\% and 0.9\%, respectively.
-As the number of reference samples increases, our method maintains a consistent performance lead in localization.
-For instance, in the 4-shot setting, SubspaceAD achieves a PRO of 94.2\% on MVTec-AD and 94.1\% on VisA, achieving state-of-the-art performance.
-These results validate our central claim: leveraging strong foundation features with a parameter-free statistical model can rival and exceed the performance of more complex methods.
+As the number of reference samples increases, our method maintains its lead across all metrics.
+In the 4-shot setting, SubspaceAD achieves the highest PRO on MVTec-AD (95.1\%) and VisA (96.0\%).
+These results validate our central claim: leveraging strong foundation features with a parameter-free statistical model can outperform more complex state-of-the-art methods.
 We also report performance under the full-shot setting (see Appendix~\ref{sec:full_shot}).

 Moreover, qualitative results in Fig.~\ref{fig:qualitative_combined} demonstrate that our method produces cleaner, sharper, and more spatially precise anomaly maps across both benchmarks.
 Further per-category results are included in Appendix~\ref{sec:per_category}, and representative failure modes are discussed in Appendix~\ref{sec:failure_cases}.